Hamad-Alajeel/Hamad-Alajeel/README.md

 ## Featured Projects

-### BirdML — End-to-End MLOps Computer Vision System
+### BirdML, End-to-End MLOps Computer Vision System

 BirdML is a production-style bird species classification system built to demonstrate the full machine learning lifecycle, from data ingestion and model training to cloud deployment and inference.